God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 Same story, second verse.
 God was ready to end them right there in the desert.
 But again — He acted for the sake of His name.
 He did, however, make a devastating decision: that generation would never enter the .
 The land flowing with milk and honey, the most glorious of all lands — they forfeited it.

 And yet, even in that judgment, God showed restraint.
 He spared them.
 He didn't wipe them out completely.
-His mercy held the door open for the next generation.
+His held the door open for the next generation.

 Generation Two: Same Pattern, Same Fumble 🔄